 Place students in pairs.
 Ask pairs to discuss and write a short explanation for each highlighted or numbered passage.
 Pairs might need to use a textbook, glossary, dictionary, internet research, or other resources to compose their explanations.

 Pairs write their explanations for each annotated passage at the bottom or side of the text.
-See further information in the source link below.
+Use the source link below for further information.